 1. Listed here are the course outcomes/objectives assessed in this course which play an integral part in contributing to the student’s general education along with the general education competency it supports.

-General Education Competency
+General Education Competency: Analyze

-Course Outcomes or Objectives Supporting the General Education Competency Selected: Analyze
+Course Outcomes or Objectives Supporting the General Education Competency Selected:

 Recognize basic world musical concepts and terminology relating to melody, texture, timbre, form and rhythm;